sourcegraph/careers/job-descriptions/software-engineer-frontend.md

 - Experience building extensions to browsers (e.g. Chrome, Firefox, Safari) and/or editors (e.g. Visual Studio Code, Intellij, Sublime).
 - Experience building intuitive and documented CLIs.
+- Large and/or numerous contributions to open source projects.
 - Published blog posts and/or tech talks about your work.
 - Experience working on small high-performing teams, preferably tech startups.